 They also need to be linked to the CAPA records to build evidence that can be produced easily during your next external audit.
 You need to be able to prove to that external auditor that you’ve “got all the bases covered”.

 Once the process has changed and is bedded in you can use the CAPA to target particular areas.
 This allows you to specifically review the new process or team members after the corrective actions have been implemented.
 You want to prove the process is working better and to build the evidence that’s so useful for external auditors.
 You need to be able to demonstrate to external auditors that you’ve not only got efficient processes but also efficient processes for fixing your processes!
 Formally recording your CAPA in a LIMS allows you to do just that.

 It’s common sense that only auditing “once in a blue moon” makes it unfamiliar to your team.
 Therefore doing it small and regularly makes it familiar and comfortable.
 If it’s routine then it doesn’t impact on your daily business so much.

 But to make the most of those regular light-touch audits you still need to record the results.
 That builds evidence that you can confidently present to external auditors.
 It shows preparedness and professionalism and auditors love that.
 It also makes their job easier – auditors are real people and appreciate such efforts and that’s to your benefit.
 Good audit feedback has positive implications for your institute’s reputation.
 Also, efficient processes are generally cheaper to run and give the maximum return on your investment.

 What’s not to like?
-So use your LIMS’ auditing and CAPA management features fully to quality control your processes and reap the rewards for your whole lab.
+So use the auditing and CAPA management features in LIMS to quality control your processes and reap the rewards for your whole lab.

 - ISO/IEC 17025:2017 –TESTING AND CALIBRATION LABORATORIES